-A shareholder may recognize either a gain or loss when it sells shares of the Fund.
-The gain or loss is the difference between the proceeds of the sale and the shareholder's adjusted tax basis in the shares sold.
+A Shareholder may recognize either a gain or loss when it sells shares of the Fund.
+The gain or loss is the difference between the proceeds of the sale and the Shareholder's adjusted tax basis in the shares sold.
 Any loss realized on a taxable sale of shares held for six months or less will be treated as a long-term capital loss, to the extent of the amount of capital gain dividends received on such shares.
-If a shareholder sells shares of the Fund at a loss and purchases shares of the Fund within 30 days before or after the sale (a wash sale), a deduction for the loss is generally disallowed.
+If a Shareholder sells shares of the Fund at a loss and purchases shares of the Fund within 30 days before or after the sale (a wash sale), a deduction for the loss is generally disallowed.

 A repurchase of shares of the Fund will be treated as a distribution in exchange for the repurchased shares and taxed in the same manner as any other taxable sale or other disposition of shares discussed above, provided that the repurchase satisfies one of the tests under the Code enabling the repurchase to be treated as a sale or exchange.
 A repurchase will generally be treated as a sale or exchange if it (i) results in a complete termination of the holder's interest in the Fund, (ii) results in a substantially disproportionate repurchase with respect to the holder, or (iii) is not essentially equivalent to a dividend with respect to the holder.
 In determining whether any of these tests has been met, shares actually owned, as well as shares considered to be owned by the holder by reason of certain constructive ownership rules set forth in the Code, generally must be taken into account.
-The sale of shares pursuant to a repurchase generally will result in a "substantially disproportionate" repurchase is less than 80% of the percentage of the voting shares of the Fund owned by the holder determined immediately before the sale.
+The sale of shares pursuant to a repurchase generally will result in a "substantially disproportionate" repurchase with respect to a holder if the percentage of the then outstanding voting shares of the Fund owned by the holder immediately after the sale is less than 80% of the percentage of the voting shares of the Fund owned by the holder determined immediately before the sale.
 The sale of shares pursuant to a repurchase generally will be treated as not "essentially equivalent to a dividend" with respect to a holder if the reduction in the holder's proportionate interest in shares of the Fund as a result of the repurchase constitutes a "meaningful reduction" of such holder's interest.